merja-shourov/merja-shourov/README.md

 ## JavaScript Developer!

-I love to draw and play Badminton.
+I love to play badminton 🏸

 ### Connect with me: